alaasmagi/sectors-task/README.md

 By separating UI components, views, and business logic, the frontend remains clean, modular, and easy to understand.

 ### Services
-There is one services in the backend:
+There is one service in the backend:
 * **PersonService** - main service that handles all CRUD operations with PersonEntity and also fetches all SectorEntities.

 ### Domain